hoaknoppix/select_assignment2_flicks/README.md

 The following **additional** features are implemented:

 - [x] Using gcd and after a while I wonder it's over-engineering.
+- [x] Paging, scroll to bottom to the next page, scroll to the top to go back.

 ## Video Walkthrough